-The Reiki Healing Method
+The Reiki Treatment Method

-She founded her Reiki School, “Jikiden Reiki Kenkyukai” in Kyoto together with her son Tadao Yamaguchi in 1999 and taught Reiki exactly as she had learned from Hayashi Sensei.
-For this reason, she gave her school the name “Jikiden Reiki”.
-The word “Jikiden” is a common Japanese term, it is often used in traditional arts and means “direct passed on” by ones own teacher.
+Together with her son Tadao Yamaguchi, she founded the Reiki school “Jikiden Reiki Kenkyukai” in Kyoto in 1999 and taught Reiki exactly as she had learned it from her teacher Hayashi Sensei.
+For this reason she gave the school the name “Jikiden Reiki” 直傳靈氣.
+The word “Jikiden” 直傳 is often used in traditional Japanese arts and means “passed on directly”.

 Jikiden Reiki is Reiki in its purest form.

 The Reiki system for holistic health improvement was initiated by the Japanese Mikao Usui.
 He experienced the valuable healing powers of nature in 1922 during a three-year retreat in a Zen monastery when he achieved An Jin Ryu Mei (enlightenment in Buddhism) on Mount Kurama in Kyoto and developed them further with his knowledge of Shintoism and Buddhism into his treatment method “Shin Shin Kaizen Usui Reiki Ryoho”.

 A cup of matcha green tea at the Institute, Kyoto